Skip to content

 This is great for local SEO, since it improves the odds that the website will appear in a list of local Google search results, like when a customer searches for an electrician in DeLand, Florida.

-What their electrical website does well:
+What their electrical website design does well:

 • Has a clear navigation that makes it easy for potential customers to find the information they need